 - 1 1/2 teaspoons ajwain seeds (carom seeds)

 Set up a flat griddle on medium heat.
 When hot, put the cumin, coriander, and fennel seeds on it.

-Dry roast these ingredients till the seeds begin to turn a little darker and start to give off their aromas.
+Dry roast these ingredients until the seeds begin to turn a little darker and start to give off their aromas.
 Stir often while roasting, to prevent the seeds from burning.

-When the seeds have roasted, take them off from the pan and spread on a plate to cool.
+When the seeds have roasted, remove them from the griddle and spread on a plate to cool.

-When cool, mix the seeds with all the other ingredients in a clean, dry, coffee grinder or food processor and grind till you get a fine, smooth powder.
-The Chaat Masala is now ready to be used.
+When cool, mix the seeds with all the other ingredients in a clean, dry, coffee grinder or food processor and grind until you get a fine, smooth powder.
+The chaat masala is now ready to be used.